kubernetes-retired/multi-tenancy/incubator/hnc/docs/user-guide/how-to.md

 ### Modify the object types propagated by HNC

-HNC supports following propagation modes for each object type:
+Starting from HNC v0.6, HNC supports the following propagation modes for each
+resource:
-* propagate (the default): propagates objects from ancestors to descendants and deletes obsolete descendants.
+* `Propagate`: propagates objects from ancestors to descendants and deletes obsolete descendants.
-* remove: deletes all existing propagated copies.
+* `Remove`: deletes all existing propagated copies.
-* ignore: stops modifying this type.
+* `Ignore`: stops modifying this resource.
 New or changed objects will not be propagated, and obsolete objects will not be deleted.
-The `inheritedFrom` label is not removed.
-Any unknown mode is treated as `ignore`.
+The `inherited-from` label is not removed.
+Any unknown mode is treated as `Ignore`.

+HNC enforces `roles` and `rolebindings` RBAC resources to have `Propagate` mode.
-HNC propagates `Roles` and `RoleBindings` by default.
-You can also set any type of Kubernetes resource to any of the propagation modes discussed above.
+Thus they are omitted in the `HNCConfiguration` spec and only show up in the status.
+You can also set any Kubernetes resource to any of the propagation modes discussed above.
 To do so, you need cluster privileges.

+Note: Before HNC v0.6, the propagation modes were in lower case (`propagate`, `remove`, `ignore`).
+The modes were set on types by `apiVersion` and `kind` instead of `group` and `resource`.
+The `Role` and `RoleBinding` RBAC kinds were also enforced but they were still left in the `HNCConfiguration` spec.

 **WARNING: If you start propagating a new object type, HNC _cannot_ check whether there are conflicting objects in descendant namespaces, and will